Back

 Bias in AI Market Research Tools: Identifying and Mitigating Skewed Results

-Published: about 1 month ago, by Alok Jain
+Published: 4 months ago, by Alok Jain

 Artificial Intelligence (AI) has revolutionized market research, offering unprecedented speed and scale in data analysis.
 However, as AI tools become more prevalent, so does the risk of bias in their results.
 This blog post explores the critical issue of bias in AI market research tools, how to identify it, and strategies to mitigate its impact.